 The Legend of the Twin Goddesses

 Unlike most shrines that house a single deity, this Peetha is dedicated to the twin Goddesses, Tara and Tarini, who are worshipped as the physical manifestations of Adi Parashakti.
-The temple has been a major center of Shakti worship for thousands of years, with historical links to ancient maritime trade, where sailors would seek the goddesses’ protection before setting sail.
+Legend states they appeared as two beautiful girls who lived with a local devotee, Mallikarjuna, before revealing their divine nature and transforming into stone idols on the hilltop.
+The Tara Tarini temple has been a major center of Shakti worship for thousands of years, serving as a protective beacon for both inland devotees and coastal explorers.

 - Morning Darshan: 5:00 AM to 12:00 PM